TileJSON Endpoint

 curl "https://api.mappinest.com/tiles/NATIONAL_COUNTIES.json?key=YOUR_KEY"

-The following example shows the kind of TileJSON document a client would retrieve for the NATIONAL_COUNTIES dataset.
-Exact values depend on the uploaded file, but the overall structure stays the same.
+The following example shows the TileJSON document a client would retrieve for the NATIONAL_COUNTIES tileset.
+Exact values depend on the uploaded file, but the structure stays the same.

 Sample TileJSON response